 Lithops lesliei 'Albinica'

-Lesliei Living Stone, Living Stone, Living Stones, Stone Plant, Pebble Plant
+Leslie's Living Stone, Living Stone Plant, Living Stones, Stone Plant, Pebble Plant

-Lithops lesliei 'Albinica' is a small, almost stemless succulent with soft rootstocks that produces pair of leaves, up to 1.6 inches (4 cm) wide, with inverted cone shape.
+Lithops lesliei 'Albinica' is a dwarf succulent with a soft rootstock that produces a pair of leaves with an inverted cone shape.
+The body is up to 1.6 inches (4 cm) wide.
 Leaves are grass green to yellowish with yellow speckles or dots.
-They are separated by shallow fissure.
-Flowers are white, daisy-like, up to 2 inches (5 cm) in diameter and emerge from the fissure.
+Flowers are white, daisy-like, up to 2 inches (5 cm) in diameter, and emerge from the fissure between the leaves.

 How to Grow and Care

 These plants develop a new set of leaves every year, with new leaves emerging in the fall and growing through the winter and into the summer.
 Lithops will go dormant in late summer, and water should be severely restricted to prevent bursting leaves.
 The flowers appear near the end of summer or fall, first showing up as a small bud forcing its way between the leaves, and growth will begin again.
 It's safe to water during this period.
 Heading into the winter, the leaves will still be growing, but you should stop watering, even as the older leaves shrivel up and encase the new growth.
 In the spring, it's safe to begin lightly watering again as the plant begins to grow again, heading toward its summer dormancy period and the emergence of new leaves in the fall.

 Lithops are very slow-growing, small plants, making them ideal as houseplants (once you get the hang of their watering schedule).
 Older plants form attractive clumps of "pebbles" in their pots, which are highly prized.
 In general, plants should only be repotted if there are cultural problems (soggy soil) or the plant has outgrown its dish container, which will only happen every several years.